 Studebaker, Plátanos y Machete (2018) is a sculpture commissioned by the Museo de Arte y Diseño de Miramar (MADMi), in Puerto Rico.
-The sculpture is based on a 1949 Studebaker pickup that belonged to the owner of the house where the museum was built.
+The sculpture is based on a 1949 Studebaker pickup that belonged to the original owner of the house where the museum was built.
 The Studebaker brand was known for its futuristic stylings, as illustrated in its rocketship-like hood ornament.
-Here, the truck is re-imagined as a toy-like fantasy of American modernity.
+Here, the truck is re-imagined as a toy-like fantasy of American modernity from the 1950s.
 In the bed of the truck is a single bunch of plantains, cast from the first harvests of local farms that were devastated after Hurricane Maria.
 Next to the plantains lays a single red machete.
-Together, the Studebaker, plátanos and machete reference Puerto Rico's symbolic past and present, connecting the island and diaspora through symbols of land, labor, identity and resistance.
+Together, the Studebaker, plátanos and machete reference Puerto Rico's symbolic past and present, connecting the island and diaspora through symbols of land, labor, migration and resistance.

 Studebaker, Platanos, Machete